jendabek/BlenderRenderController/README.md

 - Blender, obviously.
 - [FFmpeg](https://ffmpeg.zeranoe.com/builds/), required for joining the parts together.
 You don't need to worry about it if you download the Full version which has FFmpeg already included.
 - .NET framework 4.5

-##### Obs: Linux and Mac
-BRC was not extensively tested on anything other than Windows.
-If you wish to use it with Linux or Mac, read [here](https://github.com/jendabek/BlenderRenderController/blob/master/BlenderRenderController/utilities/about_Utilities.txt)

-Also feel free to give any feedback that could help us make BRC accessible to as many Blender users as possible.

-- Linux: Tested on Debian using Mono 4.8
-- MacOS: Untested, theoretically should work.

 ### Steps
 1. Create your Blender VSE project normally within Blender.